LBC-LNBio/pyKVFinder/docs/source/_api_reference/get_vertices_from_file.rst

     >>> with open(fn, 'r') as f:
     ...     print(f.read())

-With the atomic information and coordinates read with ``pyKVFinder.read_pdb`` and a box configuration file, we can get the coordinates of grid vertices, select atoms inside custom 3D grid, define sine and cosine of rotation angles and define xyz grid units.
+With the atomic information and coordinates read with ``pyKVFinder.read_pdb`` and a box configuration file, we can get the coordinates of grid vertices and select atoms inside custom 3D grid.

 .. code-block:: python

     >>> from pyKVFinder import get_grid_from_file
-    >>> vertices, atominfo, xyzr, sincos, nx, ny, nz = pyKVFinder.get_grid_from_file(fn, atominfo, xyzr)
+    >>> vertices, atominfo, xyzr = pyKVFinder.get_vertices_from_file(fn, atominfo, xyzr)

 .. warning::